Looking to Level Up Your Workplace?

 Knowledge / Trends

-/ 8 Workplace Technology Trends for 2024
+/ 8 Workplace Technology Trends for 2025

-8 Workplace Technology Trends for 2024
+8 Workplace Technology Trends for 2025

 We’ll also take a closer look at how solid light holographic projections are likely to revolutionise the way we collaborate and communicate in the workplace.
-Whether you’re an employer, employee, or simply just interested in the latest workplace technology trends, this article will provide you with a comprehensive overview of what to expect in 2024 and beyond.
+Whether you’re an employer, employee, or simply just interested in the latest workplace technology trends, this article will provide you with a comprehensive overview of what to expect in 2025 and beyond.

 1. Generative AI and Smart Buildings

-Artificial intelligence (AI), and particularly Generative AI, or GenAI, is revolutionising the way we live and work.
-In 2020 adoption of AI by UK businesses was around 15% (432,000 companies).
-With the recent release of natural language processing models such as Chat GPT and Google’s Bard, we are likely to see explosive growth of AI across all facets of work and the workplace in 2024 and beyond.
+With natural language processing models such as ChatGPT in full swing, we are likely to see explosive growth of generative AI across all facets of work and the workplace in 2025 and beyond.
 Smart building technology and the Internet of Things (IoT) technologies within buildings have a longstanding natural pairing with AI.

 This starts with the sensors that collect data within the workplace and make adjustments accordingly.
-Some of these include occupancy sensors that detect the presence of people in a room or area and adjust lighting, temperature, and ventilation accordingly; air quality sensors that monitor air quality and detect pollutants, such as carbon dioxide, volatile organic compounds, and particulate matter; and motion sensors that detect movement and can trigger alerts or activate other systems, such as security cameras, doors or access control systems.
+Some of these include occupancy sensors that detect the presence of people in a room or area and adjust lighting, temperature, and ventilation accordingly; air quality sensors that monitor air quality and detect pollutants, such as carbon dioxide, volatile organic compounds, and particulate matter; and motion sensors that detect movement and can trigger alerts or activate other systems, such as security cameras, doors, or access control systems.

 Smart systems within the office use AI to optimise various systems, including heating and cooling, lighting, security, and maintenance.
 There is a lot to gain from this, not least the improvement of energy efficiency of buildings and the reduction of energy consumption and costs.
 Some of the interesting applications of AI in the workplace include: